-Iván Sikic is a conceptual artists who explores social and political structures and conflicts with the use of objects, installation, public activations, video, photography and durational performance.
+Iván Sikic is a conceptual artist who explores social and political structures and conflicts with the use of objects, installation, public activations, video, photography and durational performance.

-His incisive manner of questioning the context, cultures and conflicts around him through his pieces has garnered global interest, has had viral repercussions and has been covered by media around the world, including Artishock (Chile), El Comercio (Peru), The Creators Project (USA), Artnet News, Art Report (NY), El Cultural (Diario El Mundo, Spain) VICE Colombia (Colombia) MAKMA (Spain), High on Art, Heavy on Antics Magazine, BOOOOOOM!
+His work has been written about by media around the world, including Artishock (Chile), El Comercio (Peru), The Creators Project (USA), Artnet News, Art Report (NY), El Cultural (Diario El Mundo, Spain) VICE Colombia (Colombia) MAKMA (Spain), High on Art, Heavy on Antics Magazine, BOOOOOOM!
 (Canada), Urdesign, Zeutch (France), Be-Street (France), ABC, La Vanguardia, (Spain), Ara (Catalunya), F5 (Poland), Radio Televisión Española (Spain), Trendhunter (Canada) Fast Company (USA), Designboom Español, O Globo (Brazil) , The Huffington Post (USA), Art Guide Australia (Australia), amongst others.

 Sikic has been a part of numerous residencies in various countries across the world, and his pieces have been shown in solo and group shows in Europe, Latin America, the United States and Australia.
 More recently, he was a part of the 2nd Gran Bienal Tropical (Loiza, Puerto Rico, 2016), curated by Marina Reyes Franco, Radames "Juni" Figueroa, Stefan Benchoam & Pablo León de la Barra.
 His works form part of private collections in Australia, Europe, the United States and Latin America.